btzy/CS4212-compiler/Programming Assignment 3 Readme.md

 The interference graph also records "**preferences**" of certain variables for certain registers.
 For example, the first four arguments of a function will prefer to be in a1-a4 (so that we can elide a `mov` instruction where possible), and return values will prefer to be in a1.
 Such preferences also apply in call-expressions/statements (arguments prefer to be in a1-a4), `new Object()` statements (the variable that stores the new object prefers to be in a1), and a number of other situations.
 My register allocation algorithm tries to select the preferred registers whenever possible, so as to minimise `mov` instructions.

+Specifically, in the graph colouring algorithm, we try to remove variables with no preference from the graph **first**, so that when in the colouring stage, those with preferences get to pick their colours before those without preferences.
+This ensures that we adhere to the register preferences of variables whenever possible.

 (Remember that you need to compile/run the **optimised** version of the compiler to use this register allocation algorithm.)

 If there are too many variables, then excess variables are spilled onto the stack.
-To comply with ARM calling convention, the stack pointer is always maintained at an 8-byte alignment.
+To comply with the ARM calling convention, the stack pointer is always maintained at an 8-byte alignment.

 You may look at the optimised assembly samples in the test folder (`xxx-opt.s` where `xxx` is the test name) to see that redundant `mov` instructions are indeed minimised.